 Prevent Chronic Illnesses with Sustainable, Natural Living.

 Historically, when people lived more sustainably and were self-sufficient, they were healthier.
 Chronic illnesses didn’t occur very often.
 They didn’t have access to junk foods, and it was more common to eat much less.
-They didn’t eat three meals and two snacks every day, as we do in modern times.
+They didn’t eat three meals and two snacks daily, as we do in modern times.

 Data shows that economic growth leads to chronic disease, obesity, and climate change.
 (3)

 Abundance is a blessing, but data shows that the wealthier we become as a nation, health declines for both people and the environment.
-Furthermore, we saw much evidence of the environment recovering during the pandemic in 2020-2021 as most of the world was in quarantine (7).
+Furthermore, we saw much evidence of climate recovery during the pandemic in 2020-2021, as most of the world was in quarantine (7).

-Also, our current food systems in America and most of the world are not sustainable.
+Also, our current food systems in America and most of the world are unsustainable.
 Excessive use of pesticides and fertilizers, among other things, creates devastating environmental problems.

 It shouldn’t take a devastating economic collapse to force us to create more sustainable systems.